Luxshan2000/movie_recommendation_project/README.md

 ## Overview

-This is project for learning H2O Wave.
-Here user can search movies name and get released year, rating and actor name.
+This is a project for learning H2O Wave.
+Users can search movie names and get released year, rating, and actor names.

 ## Folder Structure